Preparing your farm for bushfire

 All farmers and landholders need to have a written emergency plan that takes into account:

 Evacuation is the relocation of people from dangerous areas to safer areas, as well as their return to the area once the situation is safe.
+You should also include a plan for what you are going to do with your animals if you need to evacuate (See also Planning for animals and Emergency stock containment areas).

 An evacuation may apply to a specific locality, an institution (i.e. a school or hospital), a town or a large area of the state.

-In Victoria, evacuation is largely voluntary and it is the choice of the individual as to how they respond to this recommendation.
+In Victoria, evacuation is largely voluntary, and it is the choice of the individual as to how they respond to this recommendation.

 In some circumstances, legislation provides emergency services with the authority to remove people from an area, or prohibit entry.
 Information on these circumstances can be found in the State Emergency Management Plan (SEMP).

-Planning for Animals (Livestock and Pets)
+Planning for animals (Livestock and pets)

 All livestock and pets should be included when developing and activating fire plans.
 Planning helps to minimise the risk to livestock and pets and helps your financial and emotional wellbeing.
+It is also important to practice your plan for livestock and pets before fire season.

 Deciding when to enact your fire plan will be based on the weather or the immediate threat of fire in your area.
 Stay informed (for example, listen to the radio) and observe your own environment to decide when to put your plan into action.